zhenga8533/leak-duck/README.md

 ## About The Project

-This project was created to provide a reliable, automated way to access up-to-date information for Pokémon GO.
+This project provides a reliable, automated way to access up-to-date information for Pokémon GO.
 It scrapes the Leek Duck website for the latest details on:

-- **Raid Bosses**: Current Pokémon in Raids.
+- **Raid Bosses**: Current Pokémon in Tier 1, 3, 5, Mega, and Shadow Raids.
 - **Events**: A categorized list of all current and upcoming in-game events.
 - **Field Research**: All available research tasks and their possible rewards.
 - **Team GO Rocket**: The complete lineups for Giovanni, the Leaders, and all Grunts.
 - **Egg Pool**: The current list of Pokémon hatching from each egg distance.

-The scraper is designed to be run automatically every hour via a GitHub Actions workflow, ensuring the data is always fresh.
+The scraper is designed to be run automatically **every 12 hours** via a GitHub Actions workflow, ensuring the data is always fresh.

 ---

+## API & Documentation

+The raw JSON files can be used as simple, free API endpoints for your projects.

+**➡️ For detailed information, visit the [Official Project Wiki](https://github.com/zhenga8533/leak-duck/wiki)**

+The wiki includes a full breakdown of the data structure for each file, field descriptions, and direct links to the JSON endpoints.

+---

 ## Data Output

-The scraped data is automatically committed and pushed to the `data` branch of this repository as a set of JSON files.
+The scraped data is automatically committed and pushed to the `data` branch of this repository.

-**➡️ Browse the data here: [https://github.com/zhenga8533/leak-duck/tree/data](https://github.com/zhenga8533/leak-duck/tree/data)**
+**➡️ Browse the raw data files here: [https://github.com/zhenga8533/leak-duck/tree/data](https://github.com/zhenga8533/leak-duck/tree/data)**

 The following files are generated: